agorelick/cancer_genomics_workshop/README.md

 ## Clone this GitHub repo and install prerequisites

 ```
+# clone the repo to your computer and change directories to this location
+git clone git@github.com:agorelick/cancer_genomics_workshop.git; cd cancer_genomics_workshop

-# check what we are going to install
+# check what we are going to install ('q' to exit)
 less naxerova_lab.yml

 # import the naxerova_lab environment